dkellerman/bipium/README.md

 The `src/metronome` directory contains an app-independent metronome implementation with no library dependencies.

 ## Example code
-- See example of reusing the Metronome code at `public/example.html` https://bipium.com/example.html
+- See example of reusing the Metronome code in `public/example.html`